F9y4ng/GreasyFork-Scripts/index_en.md

 Font scaling (experimental feature) BETA version, off by default, please turn on the font scaling feature in the **Advanced Core Setting**.

-- **KNOWN ISSUES I:** Due to the compatibility of Firefox (Gecko kernel), only the internal coordinate offset problem of the script has been fixed, but it will be insufficiently compatible with some website styles and functions, so please use it according to your needs and discretion.**Strongly recommended**: Use Firefox's own zoom function instead (`Ctrl++`, `Ctrl+-`).
+- **KNOWN ISSUES I:** Due to the compatibility of Firefox (Gecko kernel), only the internal coordinate offset problem of the script has been fixed, but it will be insufficiently compatible with some website styles and functions, so please use it according to your needs and discretion. **Strongly recommended**: Use Firefox's own zoom function instead (`Ctrl++`, `Ctrl+-`).
-- **KNOWN ISSUES II:** A fix for viewport units `vw, vh, vmin, vmax` has been completed, solving the problem of inaccurate viewport unit lengths after font scaling.This feature is **experimental** and is turned off by default, but can be turned on in the **Advanced Core Setting**.
+- **KNOWN ISSUES II:** The fix for viewport units `vw, vh, vmin, vmax` has been completed, solving the problem of inaccurate viewport unit lengths after font scaling.
+This feature is **experimental** and off by default, it can be turned on in the **Advanced Core Setting**.
   1. In some sites, due to CORS policy, browsers may block access to external styles (console console will see corresponding errors, e.g. `No 'Access-Control-Allow-Origin' header is present on the requested resource.`), in this case, you can install and enable [Moesif Origin & CORS Changer](https://chromewebstore.google.com/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc) in the Extension Store.
-  2. On sites where CSP policies are applied, the browser may prevent the loading and parsing of internal styles (the console will see corresponding errors, such as: `Refused to apply inline style because it violates the following Content Security Policy directive: "default -src 'self'".`), at this time, you can install and enable [Disable-CSP](https://chromewebstore.google.com/detail/disable-csp/hgegihapiofjgmmgigbblnjaicgjhoko) in the extension store
+  2. On some sites which CSP policies are applied, the browser may prevent the loading and parsing of internal styles (the console will see corresponding errors, such as: `Refused to apply inline style because it violates the following Content Security Policy directive: "default -src 'self'".`), in this case, you can install and enable [Disable-CSP](https://chromewebstore.google.com/detail/disable-csp/hgegihapiofjgmmgigbblnjaicgjhoko) in the extension store.
-  3. This problem can also be solved using other CSP extensions.
+  3. This problem can also be solved using other disable CSP extensions.
 If you are concerned about security issues or have other concerns, please turn off this feature as follows:
      1. Uncheck the **fix VPU** option in the **Font Rendering Setting Interface**, or set the **Font Scaling** to `1.0` and save it as exclusive data.
      2. Turn off the **Fix Viewport** option individually in **Advanced Core Setting**, or simply turn off the **Font Scaling**.
 (Global Off)
 - **UNKNOWN ISSUES:** If you encounter style anomalies, coordinate offsets, or other problems with other conditions, please send me [feedback](https://github.com/F9y4ng/GreasyFork-Scripts/issues).